graphile/graphile.github.io/src/news/2022-07-04-github-readme-jem.md

-In this article, Jem discusses how they helped to build the community around Graphile, beginning with the early days of PostGraphile and the growing realisation that users wanted an online space to come together to craft plugins and discuss different approaches of Postgres and GraphQL.
-When the first donations to the project began coming in, they realised it was time to become more intentional in their approach to community building and began drawing inspiration from other open source projects.
+In this article, Jem discusses how they helped to build the community around Graphile, beginning with the early days of PostGraphile and the growing realization that users wanted an online space to come together to craft plugins and discuss different approaches of Postgres and GraphQL.
+When the first donations to the project began coming in, they realized it was time to become more intentional in their approach to community building and began drawing inspiration from other open source projects.